David Prayed For Vindication From His Enemies

 Commentary

 As a Christian what we need to do is to stop looking at the past and start looking to the future.
 The answer to depression is hope.
-As stated before, “hope” is not just a “hope so.”
-As a child, we may have hoped that we would get a new toy but there was no assurance the we would get it.
+Hope is not just a “hope” As a child we may have hoped that we would get a new toy but there was no assurance that we would get it.
 When our hope is not in ourselves or in our circumstances but is in Christ it is guaranteed.
+Psalm 42 leads into this Psalm.
+First, the Psalmist expresses his deep longing for God (Psa.
+42:1-5).
+Then he expresses his sad lament and dejection before God (Psa.
+42:6-11).
+Finally, he expresses in this passage his full confidence in God (Psa.
+43:1-5).
+This progresses from longing to perplexity and finally trust.

 In this Psalm the writer lists his hopes:

-1. That God will one day defeat the enemy and give victory (v.
+1. God will one day defeat the enemy and give victory (v.
 1).
-Sometimes God moves with great power and deliverance and at other times he is more patient and slower in bringing about judgment.
-Either way deliverance is in our future and this should be our hope.”
+Sometimes God moves with great power and deliverance, and at other times he is more patient and slower in bringing about judgment.
+Either way, deliverance is in our future, and this should be out hope.

-2. That God will be his strength (v.
+2. God will be his strength (v.
 2).
-God may not change our circumstances but we can be sure that He will enable us to face them and that He will be adequate.
+God may not change our circumstances, but we can be sure He will enable us to face them.
+He is enough for us.

-3. That God will give direction to his life (v.
+3. God will give life direction (v.
 3).
-It is His desire to lead us in all of the decisions we must make.
+He desires to lead us in all our decisions.

-4. That God will give him joy (v.
+4. God will give joy (v.
 4).
-If we seek to get our joy from our own feelings or comfortable circumstances we will be constantly disappointed.
-However if we find our hope in Him and in His Word we will experience hope even in the midst of hopeless situations.
+If we seek our joy from feelings or circumstances, we will be disappointed.
+Joy is found in God and in God’s Word.

 Application